LearnersGuild/guide/Learning_Guide/Cognitive_Apprenticeship.md

 # Cognitive Apprenticeship

-The Learning Operating System (LOS, for short) at Learners Guild uses a mechanic called cognitive apprenticeship.

 Cognitive Apprenticeship is a method for transferring knowledge and skills from one person to another.
 It is based on the simple idea that humans learn from observing each other, imitating each other, and then trying to innovate or improve on what they see others doing.

 ## How to Use this Guide